-- 359 An outcome or result of credential stuffing can be account takeover.
-A 2017 study reported that - 360 credential stuffing attacks accounted for "more than 90% of login traffic on many of the world's largest - 361 websites and mobile applications" [24].
-The accounts that have been compromised in credential stuffing - 362 attacks are then used in account takeover scenarios like those described below.
+An outcome or result of credential stuffing can be account takeover.
+A 2017 study reported that credential stuffing attacks accounted for "more than 90% of login traffic on many of the world's largest websites and mobile applications" [23].
+The accounts that have been compromised in credential stuffing attacks are then used in account takeover scenarios like those described below.

-363 3.4.1.2 Account Takeover
+3.4.1.2 Account Takeover

-364 In account takeover scenarios, where account theft and reuse occur, compromised or captured
+In account takeover scenarios, where account theft and reuse occur, compromised or captured e-commerce customer accounts can be used for fraudulent purchases, gift card purchase and redemption, or customer loyalty program misappropriation.

-- e-commerce customer accounts can be used for fraudulent purchases, gift card purchase andredemption, or customer loyalty program misappropriation. - Account takeover of e-commerce platform system administrator accounts can lead to the informationsystem, and the data contained in it, being compromised.
+Account takeover of e-commerce platform system administrator accounts can lead to the information system, and the data contained in it, being compromised.

-369 3.4.2 Vulnerabilities
+3.4.2 Vulnerabilities

-- A vulnerability is a "weakness in an information system, system security procedures, internal controls, or - implementation that could be exploited or triggered by a threat source" [22].
-Authentication-based - 372 vulnerabilities for e-commerce retail environments include the characteristics listed below. - 373 Systems with these characteristics are especially susceptible to credential stuffing: - allow multiple incorrect logins without account lockouts - 375 purchasers have reused the same password on multiple systems
+A vulnerability is a "weakness in a system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat" [17].
+Authentication-based vulnerabilities for e-commerce retail environments include the characteristics listed below.

+Systems with these characteristics are especially susceptible to credential stuffing:

+- allow multiple incorrect logins without account lockouts - purchasers have reused the same password on multiple systems

-- 376 Systems with these characteristics are especially susceptible to account takeover: - 377 accept weak passwords - 378 allow multiple incorrect logins without account lockouts - 379 account password-reset options are easily circumvented
+Systems with these characteristics are especially susceptible to account takeover:

+- accept weak passwords - allow multiple incorrect logins without account lockouts - account password-reset options are easily circumvented

-380 3.4.3 Risk
+3.4.3 Risk

-- 381 Risks include the fraudulent use of account customer IDs and passwords to perform e-commerce fraud. - 382 This fraud impacts the e-commerce ecosystem by decreasing purchaser confidence in the security of - their payment and account information and by increasing costs to offset the e-commerce fraud. - Additionally, through the potential compromise of administrative accounts, risk exists to the data - 385 contained within the e-commerce information-system infrastructure.
-Implementing MFA for these - accounts can limit risk exposure in this area.
+Risks include the fraudulent use of account customer IDs and passwords to perform e-commerce fraud.
+This fraud impacts the e-commerce ecosystem by decreasing purchaser confidence in the security of their payment and account information and by increasing costs to offset the e-commerce fraud.
+Additionally, through the potential compromise of administrative accounts, risk exists to the data contained within the e-commerce information-system infrastructure.
+Implementing MFA for these accounts can limit risk exposure in this area.

-387 3.4.4 Security Control Map
+3.4.4 Security Control Map

-- 388 The NIST Cybersecurity Framework security functions and subcategories that the reference designs - 389 support were identified through a risk analysis process.
-Additionally, work roles in the NICE - 390 Cybersecurity Workforce Framework [18] that perform the tasks necessary to implement those - 391 cybersecurity functions and subcategories were identified.
-See Appendix A for the Cybersecurity - 392 Framework Components Mapping table (Table A-1).
+The NIST Cybersecurity Framework security Functions and Subcategories that the reference designs support were identified through a risk analysis process.
+Additionally, work roles in the NICE Cybersecurity Workforce Framework [18] that perform the tasks necessary to implement those cybersecurity Functions and Subcategories were identified.
+See Appendix A for the Cybersecurity Framework Components Mapping table (Table A-1).

-393 3.5 Technologies
+3.5 Technologies

-- 394 Table 3-1 lists all of the technologies used in this project and provides a mapping among the generic - 395 product component term, the specific product used, the function of the product, and the NIST - 396 Cybersecurity Framework security control(s) subcategory that the product provides for the example - 397 implementations.
-Refer to Table A-1 for an explanation of the NIST Cybersecurity Framework - subcategory codes, a mapping to ISO/IEC 27001:2013 [7], NIST SP 800-53 Revision 4 controls [11], and - 399 NIST SP 800-181 [18] work roles.
-Many of the products have additional capabilities that were not used - 400 for the purposes of the example-implementation builds.
+Table 3-1 lists all of the technologies used in this project and provides a mapping among the generic product component term, the specific product used, the function of the product, and the NIST Cybersecurity Framework Subcategory outcomes that the product provides for the example implementations.
+Refer to Table A-1 for an explanation of the NIST Cybersecurity Framework Subcategory codes, a mapping to ISO/IEC 27001:2013 [7], NIST SP 800-53 Revision 4 controls [11], and NIST SP 800-181 [18] work roles.
+Many of the products have additional capabilities that were not used for the purposes of the example implementation builds.